 Occasionally, we do survey work on lakes and streams or have recent events that may not show up on the main DNR webpage, or may only show up in our files in Sauk Rapids.
 Below are a few pieces of the information that we have compiled over the past few years that we thought might be of interest to anglers as well as lake property owners.
-Please feel free to contact any one of our staff in Montrose if you have further questions.
+Please feel free to contact any one of our staff in Sauk Rapids if you have further questions.

 - Quantifying Vegetation Habitat to Set Goals and Prescribe Treatment